Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Simple continued fractions and Pell equation

-We now turn to the simple continued fraction expansion of $\sqrt{d}$ for a positive integer $d$ not a perfect square.
-The simple continued fraction expansion for $\sqrt{d}$ supplies all the equipment we need to solve Pell's equation $x^2-dy^2=1$ as it was done by Euler and Lagrange.
-We have the following result (see Theorem 8.1 in \cite{Hua} or p.
-346 in \cite{NZ}).
+We now focus on the simple continued fraction expansion of $\sqrt{d}$ for a positive integer $d$ that is not a perfect square.
+The simple continued fraction expansion for $\sqrt{d}$ provides all the necessary tools to solve Pell's equation $x^2 - dy^2 = 1$, as demonstrated by Euler and Lagrange.
+The following result is derived from Theorem 8.1 in \cite{Hua} or page 346 in \cite{NZ}.

 \begin{proposition} Let $d$ be a positive integer and not a perfect square.
 In the continued fraction of $\phi_0=\sqrt{d}$, we have

 .2cm

 \noi where $P_n$ and $Q_n$ are the integers defined recursively by $P_0=0$, $Q_0=1$ and